uf-mil/mil/Jakes-Progress.md

         - [ ] Restart when we restart sub
         - [ ] Use DVL depth
             - [ ] Visualize (Check orientation of DVL frame, this might be easy): Nope, not easy

     - [ ] Script for auto-testing perception performance on manually segmented bags
+    - [x] Script for easily generating thresholds by grabbing the first image on a topic
+        - [ ] Pull-request

 Spring:
-- [ ] Ready up for pool-day (Make DVL, etc nodes run w/o using kill system)
+- [x] Ready up for pool-day (Make DVL, etc nodes run w/o using kill system)
-    - [ ] Perhaps switch them over to alarms?
+    - [ ] Switch them over to alarms?

-    - [ ] Reimplement all this nonsense in Python
+Drivers:
+    - [ ] Add new driver to support Daniel's changes to the actuator board
+    - [ ] Add new capabilities to tx_sub to support actuator board

+TF:
+    - [ ] Figure out how the hell to use txros tf
+    - [ ] Come up with a way to use TF for 2d stuff (At least the bottom camera)

 - [x] DVL
 - [x] Depth
 - [x] C3